tudorpintea999/M1/m1/DEBUGGING.md

 We are working on a Docker Compose file which will allow you to run all services locally without additional setup.

 ## Simulated Network Activity Prologue
-We are working to provide a script which will simulate the network activity which to provide an option to test against a more realistic network.
+We are working to provide a script that will simulate the network activity to provide an option to test against a more realistic network.
 This will be particularly useful for testing the indexer.

 ## Improved Parameterization
 We are working on exposing more of the variables through to the runner scripts which network the services, for example, port numbers and the Avalanche node config.